pynat/mkr_coin/README.md

 Feature Engeneering: Various technical features and custom calculations are created and the Tal-Lib library is used.
 MKRUSDT Analysis: Focuses on analyzing the governance token, examining factors influencing its price growth, and using machine learning models to close (y).
 Machine Learning Models: Implements models like Linear Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost to predict price trends.
-Flask API: A Flask-based API is included to interact with the data programmatically (optional, for deployment).
+Flask: Flask is included to interact with the data programmatically (optional, for deployment).
 Docker Support: A Dockerfile is provided for easy deployment in containerized environments.